with FIV need everyone to understand the realities of

 neutering, the need to fight is dramatically reduced,

-believe that euthanasia of FIV cats is a vast over
+Euthanasia of FIV cats is a vast over reaction due to

 are many unidentified FIV cats everywhere, and most